gu-gridh/arosenius-archive-gui/README.md

 # Visit www/index.html in a web browser
 ```

+The resulting `www` folder is committed to version control.

 ## Config file

 The `scripts/config.js` file must include some configuration needed to run the archive.
+The `apiUrl` and `adminUrl` urls are expected to serve the aforementioned backend and administration frontend, respectively.
+The `endpoints` parameters must agree with the routes specified in the backend code.

 ```javascript
 export default {